KSAModding/KSAModding/docs/modding-guides/code/gui/getting-started/ImGuiAPI.md

 <sub><sup>Tested with: **KSA Version 2025.11.8.2847**</sup></sub>

-# Adding Guis to KSA
+# Adding GUIs to KSA

 The Namespace `Brutual.ImGuiAPI` is Brutal's implementation of an Immediate-mode Graphical user interface (ImGui).